Compassionate Guidance From Start To Finish

 If you are named an executor of an estate, a trustee or a beneficiary at some point during your life, you may be involved in the probate or trust administration of a loved one’s estate.
 At the same time, you will want to be prepared for your own future by giving these designations to those close to you.
 This can ensure your estate does not fall into a lengthy state probate process.

-At the Roswell firm of Scroggin & Company, P.C., we are extensively experienced in probate and trust administration legal matters with deep knowledge of state regulations.
+At the Roswell firm of Scroggin & Burns, LLC, we are extensively experienced in probate and trust administration legal matters with deep knowledge of state regulations.
 From the appointment of an administrator to the final distribution of assets, we can offer professional and personal advice on each step, including preparing estate tax returns and doing post-mortem tax planning.

 The Steps Of A Probate Process